 Church of St Simon and Helena

 Better known as the ‘Red Church’, this church was built in 1910 by a Polish nobleman to commemorate the death of his two children.
 In honour of this, the three bells are named after his two children and himself.
-The church sits on Lenin Square and is surrounded by ex-Soviet buildings.
+The church sits on Lenin Square and is surrounded by former Soviet buildings.

 Situated on this famous square is the Supreme Soviet of Belarus and Minsk City Hall.
-It was called Lenin square and is one of the biggest in Europe.
-A Lenin Statue stands in front of the Government Headquarters.
+It was called Lenin Square and is one of the biggest in Europe.
+A Lenin statue stands in front of the government headquarters.
 It is well connected, with the metro line stopping to the south.

 Gates of Minsk

 The main railway station in Minsk is a mass of glass and concrete.
 Opposite is one of the most iconic images of the city, the ‘twin towers.’
-If arriving by railing, the ‘Gates of Minsk’ would be the first thing that travellers would see.
+If arriving by rail, the ‘Gates of Minsk’ would be the first thing that travellers would see.
 Even if you don’t arrive by rail it is a must to see.